Need another category? Click here or call us at (866) 345-6784.

 Child custody is perhaps the most emotional issue during a divorce that involves children.
 The most important thing to keep in mind is that the court bases all decisions on what is in the best interest of the child.
 Keeping this in mind may help navigate the rough waters of custody.

 The Kentucky State Legislature affirms that the best interest of the child is at the forefront of any decisions handed down by the court in a divorce proceeding.
-The court examines the net incomes of both spouses, the time a parent has to spend with a child, and the child’s emotional attachments to both parents.
+The court examines the net incomes of both spouses, the time a parent has to spend with a child, and the child’s emotional attachment to both parents.
 If at all possible, the court will try and help the parents settle on joint custody to disrupt the child’s life as little as possible.
 However, if there is a pattern of abuse or violence the court awards sole custody to protect the child.

-Generally, Lexington, Kentucky courts award joint legal custody giving both parents the legal right to make decisions for the children, such as education, medical care and religious practices.
+Generally, Lexington, Kentucky courts award joint legal custody giving both parents the legal right to make decisions for the children, such as education, medical care, and religious practices.
 Legal custody has nothing to do with physical custody or visitation.
 Joint custody does not mean both parents split time with the child evenly, just as Sole legal custody does not bar the non-custodial parent from visiting the child.

 The Process of Going Through Divorce Law in Lexington, Kentucky